What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Accommodation: Accommodation is never normally a problem almost anywhere and don't be afraid to look past your guidebook listings

 • Communications: Internet cafes are scattered all over Tanzania and certainly Arusha.
 Internet can be slow, but is often pretty good.
+In tourist centres like Zanzibar you will find plenty of Wi-Fi.

 • Media: